johnalison/obsidian-notes/Journal/12 September 2024 Thursday.md

 - Everyone on shell
 * Jet Declustering
-* Mossbauer:  Not seeing an signal in hemitite (all others look good) Maybe a problem with the sample? will ping Brandon
+* Mossbauer:  Not seeing an signal in hemitite (all others look good) Maybe a problem with the sample? ...
+Actually seems to be working afterall.